 A domestic model will generally have a rating of 120-170W.
 This means an hour of use would consume 0.12-0.17kWh of energy.
 At a standard electricity rate of $0.06 per kWh, it’ll cost you up to $0.011 to run for an hour.
 As you can see, this isn’t too bad.

-How Do I Make My Ice Maker Less Noisy?
+How to Make an Ice Maker Less Noisy?

 Based on the noise sources given at the beginning of the article, here are some suggestions for reducing the noise emissions of your ice maker.